With 12M+ members in Australia as of 2021, it’s safe to consider LinkedIn as a channel to reach professional business decision makers.

 Now, it’s important to note that your lead magnet needs to be genuinely useful to the reader to get any cut-through.
 It represents your brand, authority and expertise.
 If you need help, download our free guide on How to Create and Market the Perfect Ebook for a step-by-step process.

 We highly recommend sending an inMail from the profile of a team member from your business.
-B2B marketing is a lot about establishing and maintaining relationships.
+B2B social marketing is a lot about establishing and maintaining relationships.
 Sponsored InMails sent from a Company are simply impersonal.
 They include the logo of your business vs. a photo of the sender and as a result appear ‘colder’ than an inMail sent from another human.

 A few pointers to squeeze out the value of this hack: